vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/014/06_ati_shritI.md

 With Oldenberg and Geldner I take gavyā́as instr. to gavyā́- ‘longing for cows’, rather than neut.

-pl. with Gr and Lub.
-Renou sits on the fence.
+pl. with Grassmann and Lubotsky Renou sits on the fence.

 Although vidé is ordinarily passive, there are a few precedents for ‘know (as) one’s own’; see VII.40.5, VIII.62.9.